How to Grow and Care for Epipremnum pinnatum 'Baltic Blue' Indoors

 Baltic Blue Pothos grows best in medium to bright indirect light away from direct sunlight as it can dull the leaf color and scorch the leaves.

-Baltic Blue Pothos can also grow under a grow light where natural light is not sufficient.
+Baltic Blue Pothos can also be grown under grow lights where natural light is not sufficient.
+Take a look at these full spectrum grow lights on Amazon.

 Watering

-Water Baltic Blue Pothos liberally until water comes out through the drainage holes during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Water Baltic Blue Pothos liberally until water comes out through the drainage holes during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.

 Cut down on watering during the cold season to keep the soil slightly moist as growth is minimal at this time.